MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/focus-mode.md

 ---
 # Reduce the complexity of DevTools with Focus Mode

-The current user interface of DevTools consists of:
+DevTools has over 30 different tools and many toolbar icons.
+The current DevTools user interface consists of:

-* A main toolbar which contains icons (e.g. the **Inspect** and **Device Emulation** tools), and a set of tabbed tools (e.g. the **Elements** or **Sources** tools).
+* A main toolbar containing icons such as the **Inspect** and **Device Emulation** tools, and a set of tabbed tools including the **Elements** and **Sources** tools.

-* A drawer toolbar which contains additional tabbed tools and icons.
+* A drawer toolbar containing more tabbed tools and icons.

 The overall experience can be visually and conceptually overwhelming.
-DevTools has over 30 different tools and many toolbar icons.

-Focus Mode is a new experimental user interface for DevTools which lowers the learning curve for new users and reduces the complexity of DevTools without compromising its feature set.
+Focus Mode is a new experimental user interface for DevTools.
+It is designed to lower the learning curve for new users and reduce the complexity of DevTools without compromising its feature set.

-Focus Mode provides an **Activity Bar**, which is a compact horizontal or vertical toolbar, that contains small icons and replaces the main toolbar.
-The **Activity Bar** makes it possible to open tools, change user settings, and access additional features.
+Focus Mode replaces the main toolbar with an **Activity Bar**, which is a compact horizontal or vertical toolbar.
+The **Activity Bar** contains small icons and corresponding tooltips.
+The **Activity Bar** makes it possible to open tools, change user settings, and access additional features from one location.

 Focus Mode also provides a **Quick View** list to open a second tool alongside the tool already selected in the **Activity Bar**.